frmichel/morph-xr2rml/README.md

 - `testdb_dump.json` is a dump of the MongoDB test database: copy and paste the content of that file into a MongoDB shell window to create the database;
 - `morph.properties` provides database connection details;
-- `mapping.ttl` contains the xR2RML mapping graph;
+- `mapping1.ttl` to `mapping4.ttl` contain xR2RML mapping graphs illustrating various features of the language;
-- `result.txt` contains the expected result;
+- `result1.txt` to `result4.txt` contain the expected result of the mappings 1 to 4;
 - `query.sparql` (in directory `example_mongo_rewriting` only) contains a SPARQL query to be executed against the test database.

-Edit `morph.properties` and change the database url, name, user and password with appropriate values.
+Edit `morph.properties` and change the database URL, name, user and password with appropriate values.

 > _**Note about query optimization**_: the xR2RML xrr:uniqueRef notation is of major importance for query optimization as it allows for self-joins elimination.
 Check example in `morph-xr2rml-dist/example_taxref_rewriting`.